firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 Wow!
 Rails looks at the controller `MoviesController` and assumes the view template is in `app/views/movies`, and then looks at the action `new` and assumes the template is named `new.html.erb`, and then it assumes you want to render that template given that action (which we do).

-Try and go through the code in the controller and delete any render statements where the template matches the action name.
+Try and go through the code in the controller and delete any render statements _where the template matches the action name_ (only when it matches, Rails won't figure out when it doesn't).

 One hint, in the `index` action, where we have: